Our ongoing focus is to provide the most valuable and efficient supply chain to our customers.

 Deliveries to Port Lincoln remain unchanged and growers within the local delivery zone for the port can deliver grain in line with the available segregations.

-We have reviewed our lentil grades and introduced changes for the coming harvest.
+We have reviewed our lentil grades and introduced changes for harvest.
 This follows continuous review of our service offering, and is part of our focus to provide a sustainable and efficient service to growers.